 – 2 tbsp chia seeds

 1. Preheat your oven to 160°C and grease a 20cm square baking tin.

 2. In a large saucepan, gently melt together the butter, sugar and marmalade, then remove from the heat and stir in everything apart from 1 tbsp of the flaked almonds.

 3. Tip the mixture into the prepared tin and use the back of the spoon to even it out.
 Sprinkle over the remaining almonds, then transfer to the oven and bake for 50-60 minutes until golden.

 4. Once out of the oven, run a knife around the edge of the tin and score into 12 bars.
 Allow to cool completely before cutting into bars and removing from the tin.

-To make these gluten-free, you can simply use gluten-free oats.
-For a vegan and dairy-free alternative, replace the butter with Pure dairy-free olive spread or coconut butter.
+To make these gluten-free, you can use gluten-free oats.
+For a vegan and dairy-free alternative, replace the butter with dairy-free spread.